Developers VidTech

 • Management dashboards for global usage and performance monitoring

-• APIs and data exports to connect analytics to your backend
+• APIs and data exports to connect observability and analytics to your backend

 Bitmovin’s value: